-Academic language can be tough to decipher, and when you enter into University or Seminary a lot of new words and phrases will get thrown around.
+Academic language can be tough to decipher.
+When you enter into Tyndale University, a lot of new words and phrases will get thrown around.
 Below we wanted to outline some key words and phrases for you, in order to help clarify some of the most common things you will hear that affect your academic life.

 A major is the primary area of study for your degree.
 Generally before you start school you would 'declare a major', which means you have stated that this academic pursuit that most interests you.
 For example if you declare History as your major, this means you will spend the majority of your time taking History and related courses.
-To get a visual representation of this, take a look at the major sheets on the Office of the Registrar (University & Seminary).
+To get a visual representation of this, take a look at the program requirements on the Office of the Registrar's website.
 There you will see your program broken down into areas of study, including Major Requirements.

-An Honours Degree at the University is when you declare your intention to pursue the Honours version of your major.
-This carries with it more specific major requriements, such as a GPA requirement, and additonal courses within the major.
+An Honours Degree at the Undergraduate Studies is when you declare your intention to pursue the Honours version of your major.
+This carries with it more specific major requirements, such as a GPA requirement, and additional courses within the major.
 See your major sheet for more details.

-Minors at the University and conentrations at the Seminary act in much the same way.
+Minors at the Undergraduate Studies and concentrations at the Seminary & Graduate Studies act in much the same way.
 They are declared by the student as an alternate area of study within your degree.
-They have their own requirements, but it requires less credit hours than your major, and they typically will use the available slots outlined as electives on your Major Sheet.
+They have their own requirements, but it requires less credit hours than your major, and they typically will use the available slots outlined as electives on your Program Requirements.

 Minors and concentrations can augment, or compliment your major, but they also can be completely independent of your major.
 For example, if you were a Psychology major and decalred a Linguistics minor, this could show that you intend to work with persons who have speech impediments upon graduation.
 Or, you could be a Philosophy major, and take a Music minor because it is something you are passionate about, but it is unrelated to your major.
 There is no right, or wrong answer when it comes to declaring a minor or concentration.